Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 “Dad!” said Dudley suddenly.
 “Dad, Harry’s got somepin kinda sus!”

-Harry was on the point of unfolding his letter, which was written on the same heavy paper(???) as the envelope, when it was jerked sharply out of his hand by Uncle Vernon.
+Harry was on the point of unfolding his letter, which was written on the same heavy paper(???) as the envelope, when it was jerked sharply out of his hand by Uncle THICC.

 “That’s mine!” said Harry, trying to snatch it back.